VictorWesterlund/reflect-client-php/README.md

 php client <socket_file> <endpoint> <http_method> [payload]
 ```

-and it will return a serialized JSON array with the same structure as described in the `SocketClient->call()` return.
+and it will return a serialized JSON array with the same structure as described in the `Client->call()` return.

 *Example*
 ```sh